Private DNS

 sudo systemd-resolve --flush-caches

-Conflict with local DNS — If you're using .local as suffix, disable mDNS or choose a different suffix.
+Conflict with local DNS - If you chose .local as suffix, change it or disable mDNS on your machine.